 a.
 First year students with a required course GPA of 2.0 or above b.
-Upper-Division students who are disqualified unless they have been disqualified for not meeting their probation conditions.
+Upper-Division students who are disqualified

 First year students who are disqualified after earning a required course GPA of 2.0 or above after the completion of two semesters may submit a petition to the Academic Standards Committee.
 When used in this handbook, "2.0" means a minimum GPA of 2.0 and does not mean any number of 1.95 and above "rounded up" to 2.0.